yanghua/banyan/README.md

 #overview

+![img 14][14]

 ```
 banyan is a tree has thick branches which grows in the East Asia.
 ```
+Thanks for [@ok95](https://github.com/ok95) given the good idea & guidance.

 it can be used to communicate and integrate over multi-app.
 It used a [RabbitMQ](http://www.rabbitmq.com/) as backend broker(message exchanger).
 Most scenario: